-. . . a holistic or “rugby” approach—where a team tries to go the distance as a unit, passing the ball back and forth—may better serve today’s competitive requirements.
+…a holistic or ‘rugby’ approach—where a team tries to go the distance as a unit, passing the ball back and forth—may better serve today’s competitive requirements.

-—Nonaka and Takeuchi, The New, New Product Development Game
+—Nonaka and Takeuchi, “The New New Product Development Game”

-Scrum defines two specific roles, the Product Owner and Scrum Master, who are members of the SAFe ScrumXP team, each with a unique and specific set of responsibilities.
-Each of these roles is elaborated further in a SAFe article by that name.
-A summary of the responsibilities for each is provided below.
+Scrum defines two specific roles as the members of the Agile team who have a unique set of specific responsibilities: the Product Owner (PO) and Scrum Master.
+Each of these roles is further described in a SAFe article by that name.
+A brief summary of their responsibilities is provided below.

 The Scrum Process